PatriciaBota/EmotiphAI_public/README.md

 # EmotiphAI_public

-**EmotiphAI** is a platform developed to address the challenge of collecting physiological data from groups, particularly when there are limited devices available.
+**EmotiphAI** is a platform developed to address the challenge of collecting physiological data from groups, particularly when a centralised controller is used.

 ## Overview